 With the best doctors and medical experts on board, The Hormone Hair & Vein Center offers PRP therapy that not only strengthens your bladder but also helps you overcome the symptoms that lead to such situations.
 Here is what we offer:

 Urinary Incontinence involves the leakage of small amounts of urine every time you laugh or cough, as well as a complete loss of control over your bladder functions in some cases.
 The problem is broadly categorized under two distinct heads: Stress Incontinence and Urge Incontinence.

 This type of urinary disorder is classified by the sudden passage of urine, in small doses, each time an increasing abdominal pressure is applied.
-It can be due to laughing, coughing, sneezing or even weight lifting.
+It can be due to laughing, coughing, sneezing, or even weight lifting.
 In women, this incontinence is mainly caused due to a loss of support from the urethra.
-During child birth or any trauma, the pelvic support structures are impaired and may lead to a stress-induced urinary incontinence accordingly.
+During childbirth or any trauma, the pelvic support structures are impaired and may lead to stress-induced urinary incontinence accordingly.

-Both of these incontinences are medical conditions that largely go unreported to medical practitioners.
+Both of this incontinence are medical conditions that largely go unreported to medical practitioners.
 Many individuals are uncomfortable discussing the situation with their doctors.
 If you’re suffering from such an issue, you need not consider wearing an adult diaper.
 A single shot of Platelet-rich Plasma can help change things around, by providing the ultimate urinary incontinence treatment!

 PRP for Treating Urinary Incontinence

 PRP treatment for urge incontinence or stress incontinence is a modified version of the O-Shot, which is considered to be one of the safest, reliable, and cost-effective treatments for urinary incontinence in women.

 The treatment involves the extraction of blood from your body, centrifuging it to separate the platelet-rich plasma from the other components contained in your blood, activating the growth factors, and depositing the solution into specific tissues